-I am honored to have been selected as the incoming Executive Director of the Reuben H. Fleet Science Center, following in the footsteps of Jeffrey Kirsch.
+I am honored to have been selected as the incoming CEO of the Reuben H. Fleet Science Center, following in the footsteps of Jeffrey Kirsch.
 On behalf of everyone here at the Fleet, I would like to thank Jeff for his 30+ years at the helm.
 In looking back at all he has accomplished, I realize I have some very big shoes to fill.

 My family and I are joining the Fleet from Philadelphia, where I served at The Franklin Institute overseeing exhibits, educational programming and theaters.
 This will be our first time living on the West Coast, and we are looking forward to trading in our cheesesteaks for fish tacos and snow for sunshine.
 More importantly, I am very excited to have the opportunity to work with all of you, along with the staff, the board and our supporters, to expand the impact of the Fleet Science Center on our community.